-These surveys are tailored to help instructors get feedback from students in the middle of the semester, in time for them to make adjustments for the remaining part of the semester.
-CLT works collaboratively with individual instructors to develop the survey, and then administers it online and finally produces a report with the results.
-Several faculty members have found one-on-one consultations pre and post-assessment to be very valuable in both designing the assessments, as well as acting upon the resulting feedback.
-Every semester CLT announces when mid-semester assessment would be conducted, and sends the link of the request form to all faculty.
-Please make sure you place your request through the announced link.
-View the sample survey report here.
+Surveys are tailored to help instructors get feedback from students in the middle of the semester, in time for them to make adjustments for the remaining part of the semester.
+The Center for Learning and Teaching (CLT) collaborates with instructors to develop the survey, administers it online, and finally produces a summary report of received responses from students.
+Several faculty members find pre and post-assessment consultations with CLT to be valuable in designing the assessments and acting upon feedback received from students.
+Over the past years, student response has been very positive to Mid-Semester Assessment (MSA); they appreciate the instructor's willingness to receive their feedback and act upon it appropriately.
+View a sample survey report here.

-Small Group Instructional Diagnosis (SGID)
+Small-Group Instructional Diagnosis

 Small-Group Instructional Diagnosis (SGID) is a formative assessment tool in which students are asked about what helps them learn and their suggestions on how to improve their learning experience in a course.
 Upon the instructor's request, two CLT staff members facilitate an in-class discussion with students about their learning experience.
 CLT shares a summary report of student feedback and suggested recommendations (where appropriate) with the instructor.
 To learn more about how SGIDs are conducted, click here.

 Faculty could request an online survey or a Small-Group Instructional Diagnosis (SGID) through the link that CLT shares via email.
 If you have any questions, send an email to email@example.com.

 How to Request a Mid-Semester Assessment?